574n13y/Dev_Ops/Day9.md

 Explain the difference between ps and top commands in Linux.
 When would you prefer using one over the other?
 - ps vs. top:

-ps shows a snapshot of currently running processes at a specific moment, useful for seeing detailed information about specific processes. top is a real-time, dynamic view of system processes, continuously updating the list.
+1. ps shows a snapshot of currently running processes at a specific moment, useful for seeing detailed information about specific processes.
+2. top is a real-time, dynamic view of system processes, continuously updating the list.
 It’s helpful for monitoring system performance and resource usage over time.
 Use ps for a one-time check and top for continuous monitoring.

 🔸 Networking Question:
 What is the difference between a VLAN (Virtual Local Area Network) and a Subnet, and how do they help in network segmentation?
+- VLAN: Divides a physical network into multiple logical networks, isolating traffic at the data link layer (Layer 2).
+- Subnet: Partitions an IP network into smaller segments, controlling traffic at the network layer (Layer 3).
+Both help in segmenting networks but at different layers, improving security and traffic management.

 🔸 DevOps Question:
 What are the main differences between Blue-Green Deployment and Feature Toggles?